simsekonur/StaticLibraryAppTraining/README.md

 We are sending the data however there must be someone on the another side who is listening whether the data is coming or not.

-I write the client ,now I'm going to switch Windows .As long as server listens the client there will be no problems anput sending the data.
+I write the client ,now I'm going to switch Windows .As long as server listens the client there will be no problems about sending the data.